Adaptive Halloween Ideas for Kids with Special Healthcare Needs

 - For some children with autism, trick-or-treating can be challenging for multiple reasons, from new environments and new social cues, to interacting with strangers.
 Children in our ABA program practiced their trick-or-treating skills with support from their Registered Behavior Technicians and BCBAs.
 Our service leaders and administrative team members loved getting to hand out treats and prizes to the kids we serve.

 Give-away Bags and Baskets

-- Our Volunteer Services team put together over 600 goodie bags to give away in the weeks leading up to Halloween.
+- In 2022, our Volunteer Services team put together over 600 goodie bags to give away in the weeks leading up to Halloween.
 Scroll down to our “Tips” section to find a list of great items to include in an inclusive give-away bag.

 - Volunteer Services also developed a gift basket for each of ChildServe’s group homes.